opensearch-project/opensearch-benchmark/README.rst

 Benchmark is the macrobenchmarking framework for OpenSearch

-What is Benchamrk?
+What is Benchmark?
 --------------

 You want to benchmark OpenSearch?
-Then Benchamrk is for you.
+Then Benchmark is for you.
 It can help you with the following tasks:

 * Setup and teardown of an OpenSearch cluster for benchmarking
 * Management of benchmark data and specifications even across OpenSearch versions